kbat/docs/analysis/parallell/root.md

 ## TTaskGroup

 The last item that we will illustrate, is the `TTaskGroup`.
 TTask is a base class that can be used to build a complex tree of Tasks.
 Each TTask derived class may contain other TTasks that can be executed recursively, such that a complex program can be dynamically built and executed by invoking the services of the top level Task or one of its subtasks.
+{% callout "TTasks in ALICE" %}
 If you do analysis in ALICE, you surely know `TTasks`, since they form the base class of `AliAnalysisTaskSE`.
+{% endcallout %}

 `TTaskGroup` provides a way to manage the asynchronous execution of work items.
 A TTaskGroup represents concurrent execution of a group of tasks.
 Tasks may be dynamically added to the group as it is executing.